Guideshow to apply

 Step 1: Get Accepted and Receive CoE

-The Genuine Temporary Entrant (GTE) requirement is critical.
+The Genuine Student (GS) requirement is critical.
 You must demonstrate:

 • Why this course: How it relates to your career goals